mschlenker/checkmk-snippets/mkp/hellobakery/README.md

 ## Contents

-A Python script for the agent side that outputs "hello_world" and a random number between 0.0 and 100.0, the CheckMK side sends WARN and CRIT when thresholds of 80.0 or 90.0 are reached (so expect a notification roughly every 5 minutes.
+A Python script for the agent side that outputs "hello_bakery" and a random number between 0.0 and 100.0, the CheckMK side sends WARN and CRIT when thresholds of 80.0 or 90.0 are reached (so expect a notification roughly every 5 minutes.